simeononsecurity/simeononsecurity.ch/content/other/wingbits-mining-guide-hardware-setup-optimization/index.en.md

 Flight tracking involves the use of small computers, typically Raspberry Pi, connected to a software-defined radio (SDR) USB stick operating at 1090 MHz.
 This setup, known as a feeder or ADS-B receiver, captures aircraft positions transmitted on 1090 MHz, primarily through Automatic Dependent Surveillance–Broadcast (ADS-B).
 The essential components for building such a device are detailed below.

+{{< figure src="ADS-B_graphic.jpg" alt="Simplified ADS-B Network Example" caption="Simplified ADS-B Network Example - southwestantennas.com" link="https://www.southwestantennas.com/articles/introduction-to-ads-b-technology" >}}

 ### Unique Identifiers and Aircraft History

 Each aircraft transmitting its position on 1090 MHz is assigned a unique hexadecimal identifier, such as ABA7D9.
 This identifier remains constant, allowing users to track the historical data for a specific airframe.
 For example, the US-registered aircraft N850FD corresponds to the hex ID ABA7D9.
 The [aircraft history](https://tar1090.adsbexchange.com/?icao=aba7d9) for N850FD includes details such as its current callsign (e.g., FDX5235), which may be associated with a city pair for certain airlines.

-### Detailed Aircraft Information
+#### Detailed Aircraft Information

 By selecting an aircraft on the [ADS-B Exchange map](https://tar1090.adsbexchange.com/), users can access detailed information on the left side of the page.
 Tooltips are available to explain various displayed elements.
 Additionally, users can explore the aircraft's history by clicking on the history tab, revealing a colored line indicating its flight path.
 Timestamps, speed in knots, altitude in feet, and other details are displayed, providing a comprehensive overview of the aircraft's journey.

-### Data Contribution and Real-Time Display
+#### Data Contribution and Real-Time Display

 All the data presented on the ADS-B Exchange website is sourced from volunteers who have set up receivers, contributing real-time data.
 This data is collected and displayed on the online map, offering a collaborative and dynamic representation of aircraft movements globally.

-### ADS-B Aircraft Categories
+#### ADS-B Aircraft Categories

+{{< figure src="aircraft_types_illustration.png" alt="A vibrant cartoon illustration showcasing diverse aircraft types in flight." caption="Soar to New Heights with Varied Aircraft Types!" >}}

 Flight tracking systems categorize ADS-B (Automatic Dependent Surveillance–Broadcast) equipped aircraft based on specific characteristics.
 These categories provide insights into the type and size of the aircraft, aiding in the identification and classification of air traffic.
-Here are the defined ADS-B aircraft categories:
+Here are the [defined ADS-B aircraft categories](https://mode-s.org/decode/content/ads-b/2-identification.html):

 - **A-**: Unspecified powered aircraft
 - **A1**: Light (< 15,500 lbs.)